gabotronix/underpass-docs/openssh.md

     shell: /bin/false
 ```

-If you wish to create more users, simply follow the format below `users:`
+If you wish to create more users, simply follow the format above.

 Recreate the container once done:
 ```